Walter E. Ellis: Criminal history

 In May 1992, he was released yet again, but in November of that year, he was back behind bars for violating the conditions of his parole.
-Because of this, he was ordered to enter a rehabilitation program to overcome his social issues and learn how to integrate back into society.
-At the halfway house, prisoners were allowed various liberties such as having a job, studying or attending church, but also frequently were allowed to leave after bribing the officials.
-In December 1992, Ellis was arrested for leaving the premises without permission, but was freed from any punishment after he informed the authorities about the rampant corruption.
+Because of this, he was ordered to enter a rehabilitation program.
+At the halfway house, prisoners were allowed various liberties such as having a job, studying or attending church but were also frequently allowed to leave after bribing the officials.
+In December 1992, Ellis was arrested for leaving the premises without permission but was freed from any punishment after he informed the authorities about the rampant corruption.
 Because of this, he was hired as a police informant for several years.

-Over the following years, Ellis repeatedly violated the conditions of his parole, but avoided criminal liability each time due to his status as an informant: between 1994 and 1995, he was repeatedly arrested for assaulting his girlfriends, injuring one of them with a screwdriver.
+Over the following years, Ellis repeatedly violated the conditions of his parole but avoided criminal liability each time due to his status as an informant: between 1994 and 1995, he was repeatedly arrested for assaulting his girlfriends, injuring one of them with a screwdriver.
 In December 1997, he was arrested for attempted robbery, during which he assaulted the arresting officer, but was only sentenced to five and a half years of probation.
 Over the next few months, however, he committed several additional offences which resulted in his exclusion as an informant, with police ceasing any and all contact with him.
 In August 1998, he was sentenced to 3 years imprisonment for reckless endangerment, which he served at the Oshkosh Correctional Institution.
 In July 2001, Ellis was released and returned to Milwaukee, where he spent the next few years earning money as a low-skilled laborer.